 1. What is the difference between GSTIN and UIN?

-Goods and Services Tax Identification Number (GSTIN) is assigned to regular taxpayers who engage in the collection of GST and the filing of corresponding GST returns.
+Authorities assign Goods and Services Tax Identification Number (GSTIN) to regular taxpayers who engage in the collection of GST and the filing of corresponding GST returns.
 It serves as a unique identifier for businesses involved in taxable transactions within the GST framework.
-On the other hand, the Unique Identity Number (UIN) is exclusively designated for specific entities, such as diplomatic missions, consulates, and other organizations meeting specified criteria.
-Unlike GSTIN, UIN is not meant for regular business entities but rather for those exempt from certain tax obligations.
+On the other hand, authorities exclusively designate the Unique Identity Number (UIN) for specific entities, such as diplomatic missions, consulates, and other organizations meeting specified criteria.
+Unlike GSTIN, authorities issue a UIN not for regular business entities but for those exempt from certain tax obligations.

 2. What is an e-way bill?